Sunda Kingdom: Rise of Muslim Cirebon and Banten

 Keraton Kasepuhan of Cirebon.
 By 1482, the Sunda kingdom lost its important eastern port of Cirebon.

-Bujangga Manik manuscript, written circa the second half of the 15th century reported that the eastern boundary of Sunda Kingdom realm was the Cipamali river in present-day Brebes.
+Bujangga Manik manuscript, written circa the second half of the 15th century AD reported that the eastern boundary of Sunda Kingdom realm was the Cipamali river in present-day Brebes.
 However, the Portuguese Suma Oriental in 1513 reported that the eastern border of Sunda Kingdom is located in the port of Chemano (Cimanuk), the estuarine of Manuk River.
 This means between 1450 and 1513 the kingdom has lost control of the area surrounding Cirebon, between Brebes and Indramayu on the northeastern part of the kingdom.
 This signifies the coastal Muslim Javanese push westward into once a traditional Sundanese territory, as Demak Sultanate was responsible as the patron for the rise of Cirebon.

 The detail of the Sunda Kingdom and its relations with the rise of Cirebon Sultanate, mostly were taken from the account of Purwaka Caruban Nagari, a manuscript of Cirebon chronicle which claimed Cirebon as the rightful successor of Sunda Kingdom.

 According to Purwaka Caruban Nagari, a Sunda king Prabu Siliwangi married Nyai Subang Larang, daughter of Ki Gedeng Tapa, port master of Muara Jati (today Cirebon).
 They had three children: Prince Walangsungsang, Princess Rara Santang, and Prince Kian Santang.
 Although Prince Walangsungsang was the first-born son of the King, the prince did not earn the right as a crown prince of Sunda Kingdom.
 This was because his mother, Nyai Subang Larang was not the queen consort.
 Another reason was because of his conversion to Islam, probably influenced by his mother as she is a Muslim.
 In the 16th century western Java, the prevalent faith practiced was Hinduism, Sundanese ancestral religion, and Buddhism.
 It was his half brother, Prabuwisesa, the king's son from his third wife Nyai Cantring Manikmayang, who was chosen as the crown prince.